-Kids love the giant (and not-so-giant) inflatable characters that seen to grow every year in popularity.
+Kids love the giant (and not-so-giant) inflatable characters that have seen to grow every year in popularity.
 If you plan on accenting your yard with inflatable decorations this year, pay close attention to the safety and installation instructions.
-Keep them far from the sidewalk, trees and areas of the yard where kids might frequent.
+Keep them far from the sidewalk, trees, and areas of the yard where kids might frequent.
 Most inflatables require small stakes to keep them down.
 Make sure that they are installed properly and placed where people won’t trip over them.
 Keep the cords close to the ground and as close to the electrical outlet as possible.

 Animatronic and moving décor is very popular, but be mindful of placement – especially in the front yard.
 Small children love touching moving objects, so decorations that have elaborate movement will need to be supervised when turned on.
 A child might get hurt by a moving part – or could trip if they run away in surprise.
 In addition, keep your yard mowed and free from debris.
 The extra foot traffic that yard decorations attract will require an unencumbered surface area; especially at night.